azag0/pi-circuit/README.md

 circuit composed of 1Ω resistors with the total resistance as close to π Ω as possible.

-Requires Python 3, Jupyter Notebook, and a Fortran compiler.
+The results are presented in a [Jupyter notebook](https://github.com/azag0/pi-circuit/blob/master/tests.ipynb).

-To reproduce:
+To reproduce (requires Python 3, Jupyter Notebook, and a Fortran compiler):

 ```bash
 python3 -m venv venv